Android Oreo Is Rolling Out To Samsung Galaxy S6 And Note 5 Too

 — Pocketnow (@Pocketnow) February 10, 2018

-Android Oreo features
+Android Oreo Features

 Among the new features that users will enjoy once they have updated to Android Oreo are faster performance, picture-in-picture, autofill, and better battery life.
 Android Oreo lets you get started on your tasks faster with two times boot speed when powering up.
 It also helps to minimize background activities in the apps you don’t usually use.